livecycle/preevy/site/docs/roadmap.md

 ## Plugins

-A plugin system is planned for `preevy` providing a way to expand the preview environment with more functionality.
+A plugin system is planned for Preevy providing a way to expand the preview environment with more functionality.
 Examples:
 * A plugin for providing a web-terminal for the inner containers
 * A plugin for REST API calls (like [Hopscotch](https://hoppscotch.io/) or [Postman](https://www.postman.com/))